 <meta name="keywords" content="bicycles, bikes, bike shop in Chicago, bike repairs"/>

 A long time ago when the internet and SEO were just in their beginning, this tag factored heavily into ranking decisions for search engines.
-Today, most search engines such as Google do not use the meta keywords tag as a ranking factor, though there are some search engines that still use them.
+Today, most search engines such as Google do not use the meta keywords tag as a ranking factor, though there are some search engines like Baidu that still use them.

 What Does "Meta Keywords Empty / Missing" Mean?

 If a URL is listed in the table below, this means that there was no meta keywords content found on the page.
 This could mean one of two things - either the tag is missing completely, or it was left blank with no content (e.g. ).

 Should I Add a Meta Keywords Tag?

 If you're targeting a search engine like Google, Bing, or Yahoo, you don't need to do anything – it's fine to skip meta keywords for these search engines.
-However, if you're targeting a search engine that uses meta keywords in their ranking algorithm (Baidu), it's definitely a good idea to include it on each page you want to be reached via organic traffic.
+However, if you're targeting a search engine that uses meta keywords in their ranking algorithm (like Baidu), it may be a good idea to include it on each page you want to be reached via organic traffic.